Dosage Form: tablet

 Its empirical formula is C25H28N6O, and the structural formula:

-Irbesartan is a white to off-white crystalline powder with a molecular weight of 428.53.
+Irbesartan USP is a white to off-white crystalline powder with a molecular weight of 428.5.
 It is a nonpolar compound with a partition coefficient (octanol/water) of 10.1 at pH of 7.4.
 Irbesartan is slightly soluble in alcohol and methylene chloride and practically insoluble in water.

-Irbesartan tablets, USP are available for oral administration in unscored tablets containing 75 mg, 150 mg, or 300 mg of Irbesartan.
-Inactive ingredients include: microcrystalline cellulose, anhydrous dibasic calcium phosphate, crospovidone, magnesium stearate, hydroxypropyl methylcellulose, hydroxypropyl cellulose, and titanium dioxide.
+Irbesartan tablets USP are available for oral administration in unscored tablets containing 75 mg, 150 mg, or 300 mg of Irbesartan USP.
+Inactive ingredients include: microcrystalline cellulose, pregelatinized starch, poloxamer 188, colloidal silicon dioxide, magnesium stearate, povidone, and crospovidone.

 Irbesartan - Clinical Pharmacology